S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Methods

-\header{Modular design} Different encoder and predictor architectures can be mixed in a modular fashion.
+\header{Modular design} Different encoder and predictor architectures can be combined in a modular fashion.
 One of the core contributions of this work is to provide a structured assessment of their different components and their interplay.
 Beginning with an exploration of single-epoch prediction models facilitates the identification of superior architectural designs adept at abstracting high-quality, epoch-level representations.
-This initial step is crucial for pinpointing encoder architectures highly effective for multi-epoch models.
-Subsequently, multi-epoch prediction models that adept at leveraging long-range dependencies, a capability, pivotal for significantly enhancing sleep staging accuracy and reliability, are identified by searching the architectural design space.
-Below, we provide very brief descriptions of the different architectural components considered in our experiments in order not to obstruct the flow of reading.
-More detailed descriptions are provided in Appendix A in the supplementary material and in the accompanying code repository \cite{repo}.
+This initial step is crucial for pinpointing encoder architectures that are highly effective for multi-epoch models.
+Subsequently, long-range dependencies spanning across multiple epochs can be captured through a prediction model operating on (sub-)epoch-level compressed representations.
+Various specific instantiations of the prediction model can be considered.
+The following paragraphs provide concise descriptions of the different architectural components considered in the experiments to maintain the flow of reading.
+More detailed descriptions are provided in ~\ref{app:architectures} in the supplementary material and in the accompanying code repository \cite{repo}.